victhepythonista/victhepythonista/README.md

 </p>

-### sentient bipedal organism residing on a wet rock that revolves around a relatively gigantic and radioactive ball of hot dense matter who ekes a living as a full stack software engineer .
+### sentient bipedal organism on a small wet cosmic rock that ekes a living as a full stack software engineer .
 I'm also naturalist ,  science enthusiast and part-time sketch artist .

 ## I specialize in :